Tourism Infrastructure Fund panel

 - an industry representative to test the impact of, or need for, proposed projects from a tourism business perspective

-- a local government representative to provide input on the practicality and relative levels of priority of proposals
+- local government representatives to provide input on the practicality and relative levels of priority of proposals

 - 2 central government representatives to provide a public policy perspective, and co-ordinate wider government investments.
 Together with the Department of Conservation, we each provide a representative.